 We are here to help

-Ontario Shores offers an inpatient unit dedicated to the care and recovery of adolescents with eating disorders.
-Adolescents coming to the Eating Disorders Unit (EDU) have typically already tried multiple treatment programs and require additional support to work towards their recovery goals.
+Ontario Shores offers an inpatient Eating Disorders Unit (EDU) and an Adolescent Eating Disorder Day Treatment service dedicated to the care and recovery of adolescents with eating disorders.
+Adolescents coming to the EDU have typically already tried multiple treatment programs and require additional support to work towards their recovery goals.

 Know that there is hope and recovery is possible.